Where Will Eli Manning Be in 2019? Retirement Is Most Likely Option per Oddsmakers

-Nevertheless, BookMaker has posted odds on where Manning will be for Week 1 of the 2019 season, which is never a good sign.
+Nevertheless, one book has posted odds on where Manning will be for Week 1 of the 2019 season, which is never a good sign.

 Generally speaking, you don’t want to have a prop such as this one on your name if you’re a professional athlete.